ufuchs/myAVR-Board-light/README.md

 This means you have to solder it together yourself.

-The board uses CP2102 controller as UARTtoUSB converter.
+The board uses a CP2102 controller as UARTtoUSB converter.

 The matching Windows driver you can download from [here](http://shop.myavr.de/index.php?ws=download_file.ws.php&dlid=46&filename=treiber/tool_usb-treiber-myavr-board-v6.6.1.zip)